micmic210/coffee-trivia/README.md

   - jshint Validator - to validate javascript code https://jshint.com/
   - Stack Overflow - https://stackoverflow.com/
   - Sweetalert2 - to obtain a better window alert https://sweetalert2.github.io/
+  - Balsamiq - to create wireframes https://www.balsamiq.com

 ## Deployment
- - This site is delployed by GitHub Pages
+ - This site is deployed by GitHub Pages
    1. Log in to GitHub.
    2. Locate the repository: "coffee trivia".
    3. Click the "Settings".